Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Pay My Bill

 We understand that you and your family members may have questions about your upcoming surgery.
-We want to provide you and your family as much information as possible, so that your surgical experience at Baylor Irving is as pleasant as possible.
+We want to provide you and your family as much information as possible, so that your surgical experience at Baylor Scott & White - Irving is as pleasant as possible.

 The first step in the surgical process is to complete your pre-admission appointment.
 This should be completed five to ten days prior to your day of surgery when possible.
 At your pre-admission appointment, you may undergo lab, X-ray and EKG tests that will medically clear you for surgery.